hyperledger/bevel/platforms/r3-corda-ent/configuration/roles/create/namespace_serviceaccount/README.md

 This task calls role from: `{{ playbook_dir }}/../../shared/configuration/roles/git_push`
 #### Input Variables:
 - `GIT_DIR` - The base path of the GIT repository, default `{{ playbook_dir }}/../../../`
-- `GIT_RESET_PATH` - The path of the GIT repository, which is reset before committing.
-Default value is `platforms/r3-corda-ent/configuration`
 - `gitops` - *item.gitops* from `network.yaml`
 - `msg` - The commit message to use when pushing deployment files.